Welcome to Inspired by Sound!

 Introduction

-This website is dedicated to a special idea: Have you ever encountered a new instrument for the first time, or, say, a new sound on a synthesizer, and immediately experienced an unanticipated and strong burst of creativity in response?
+This website is dedicated to a special idea: Have you ever encountered a new instrument for the first time, or, say, a new sound on a synthesizer, and experienced an unanticipated and strong burst of creativity in response?
 An experience that really amazed and surprised you, and made you wonder what just happened?
 A kind of “beginners mind” experience or state of heightened awareness wherein new music just flows from your fingers as if a magic door has somehow opened?
 If you haven’t, then I hope you will, and that this site can help get you there.

-To be clear, I’ve likewise often experienced these other kinds of inspiration as well, and I certainly don’t want to discount those.
-They can be equally profound and compelling, and can have a great deal of meaning as well.
-The regularity though with which SIP has happened to me has eventually led to a deeper appreciation of the power of the “timbre” of an instrument, all by itself, to inspire.
-I also elevate this experience to the vaunted level of a “phenomenon” on this site, above and beyond just calling it an “effect,” to emphasize that I don’t think of it as a simple and easily explainable phenomenon, but rather a highly complex and convoluted process that involves real time feedback between different objectively measurable aspects of sound, psychoacoustic (subjective or perceptual) aspects of sound, the expressive capabilities of the instrument, and various high level aspects of our nervous systems emotional and intellectual response as well.
-The latter undoubtedly involves significant releases of various psychoactive chemicals (neurotransmitters and hormones), without the need for external stimulants.
+To be clear, I’ve likewise often experienced those other kinds of inspiration as well, and I certainly don’t discount them.
+They can be very profound and compelling.
+The regularity though with which SI has been a major inspiration for me though eventually led me to focus very consciously on just the sheer power of the “timbre” of an instrument, all by itself, along with the way it feels to play the instrument (e.g. a super-easy-to-play keyboard, or some such) to inspire new music.
+I suggest going so far as to elevate this experience to the level of a “phenomenon,” that is, beyond just being a mere “effect,” to emphasize that I don’t think of it as a simple and easily explainable effect, but rather a very important, and also a highly complex and convoluted process, involving real time feedback between different objectively measurable aspects of sound, psychoacoustic (subjective or perceptual) aspects of sound, the expressive capabilities of the instrument, and myriad aspects of our emotional and intellectual response.
+The latter aspects undoubtedly involves significant releases of various psychoactive chemicals (neurotransmitters and hormones), without the need for external stimulants, which fact might account for why the SI can be so profound and powerful.

-I dedicate this project to my parents: First, to my late father, David A. Luce (“Dr. Dave”), who was a pioneering researcher of musical sound, and also analog synthesis, and to whom I’m eternally grateful for first providing me with ample opportunities to improvise with synthesizers and to thus have SIP type experiences in the first place (synthesizers are particularly well suited to eliciting SIP, although by no means the only or primary means), and who also first taught me about the science of sound as well.
-And second, to my mother, the painter MaryJane Luce, who exposed me to creative art making from an early age, and introduced me to the work of numerous artists in books and museums, and at the local art galleries she helped found and run.
+I dedicate this project with all my heart to my parents: To my late father, David A. Luce (“Dr. Dave”), who was a pioneering researcher of musical sound, and also an important inventor of analog synthesizers.
+I’m eternally grateful to him for providing me with the rare opportunity to improvise with synthesizers in the first place, and to thus have SI experiences starting in my teen years (synthesizers are particularly well suited to eliciting SI, although by no means the only or primary means).
+He also taught me much about the science of sound.
+And to my mother, author and painter Mary Jane Luce, who inspired my interest in visual art, and also music, from an early age, by introducing me to the work of numerous artists in books and museums, and at the local art galleries she helped found and run, and through art workshops, and last but not least, to the piano.

 As another inroad I provide some supporting information about various instruments that I would like to highlight in some depth, especially synthesizers, the pages which overlap to some extent with the above mentioned listing:

-Related to the idea of sound as inspiration, I’d like to also promote the Art of Improvisation, which goes part and parcel with SIP.
+Related to the idea of sound as inspiration, I’d like to also promote the Art of Improvisation, which goes part and parcel with SI.
 The following link provides a simple guide of sorts to improvising that I hope you will find useful:

-In relation to SIP, this site is also dedicated to the rigorous scientific exploration of sound, something that my father, Dr. David A. Luce, dedicated the first part of his career too, and something that I’ve also spent many years myself researching and teaching about.
+In relation to SI, this site is also dedicated to the rigorous scientific exploration of sound, something that my father, Dr. David A. Luce, dedicated the first phase of his career too, and something that I’ve also spent many years myself researching and teaching about.
 A major goal of this research has been to determine what the objective attributes of musical tones actually are, and how these are produced physically:

 And finally, this site is dedicated to preserving and educating about my father’s original work in musical acoustics and synthesizers, and the work of all those at the great and storied Moog Music Inc.: